-Equal opportunity means that all people will be treated equally or similarly and not disadvantaged by prejudices or bias.
-This means that the best person for a job or a promotion is the person who earns that position based on qualifications, experience and knowledge.
+Equal opportunity means that all people will be treated fairly and not disadvantaged by prejudices or bias.
+This means that the person for a job or a promotion has gained that position based on how they meet the requirements of the role.

-We embrace the business and local communities in which we operate and will strive to reflect their richness and character to include such aspects as gender, race, disability and religion but also diversity of thought, background and experience.
+We embrace the business and local communities in which we operate and strive to reflect their diverse nature including aspects such as gender, race, disability and religion but also diversity of thought, social background and experience.

-We believe that everyone should have the right to equal access to employment and, when employed by Dechra, to equal pay and access to training and career development.
+We believe that everyone should have the right of access to employment and, when employed by Dechra, to fair pay, and access to training and career development.

-We are committed to providing a culture free from any direct or indirect discrimination, harassment or bullying.
-We will not tolerate any behaviour that detracts from this.
+We are committed to providing a culture free from any direct or indirect discrimination, harassment, or bullying.

-We acknowledge that we must continue to promote diversity, equity and inclusion in order to maintain an organisation that attracts, supports and promotes the broadest range of talent.
+We acknowledge that we must continue to promote diversity, equity and inclusion to maintain an organisation that attracts, supports, and promotes the broadest range of talent.

-- 1. Recruit and promote on the basis of personal ability, contribution and potential; - 2.
-Make opportunities for training, development and progress available to all; - 3.
-Promote, support and maintain a culture of fairness, respect and equal opportunity for all; - 4.
+- 1. Recruit and promote based on ability, performance and potential. - 2.
+Make suitable opportunities for training, development, and progress available to all. - 3.
+Promote, develop and maintain a culture of fairness, respect, and opportunity for all. - 4.
 Take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow employees, customers, suppliers, visitors, the public and any others; and - 5.
 Comply with all employment laws.